microsoft/qlib-server/README.md

+`Qlib-Server` is the data server system for [`Qlib`](https://github.com/microsoft/qlib).
+It enable `Qlib` to run in online mode.
+Under online mode, the data will be deployed as a shared data service.
+The data and their cache will be shared by all the clients.
+The data retrieval performance is expected to be improved due to a higher rate of cache hits.
+It will consume less disk space, too.

-`Qlib-Server` is the assorted server system for `Qlib`, which utilizes `Qlib` for basic calculations and provides extensive server system and cache mechanism.
+`Qlib-server` utilizes `Qlib` for basic calculations and provides extensive server system and cache mechanism.
 With `Qlib-Server`, the data provided for `Qlib` can be managed in a centralized manner.

 With `Qlib-Server`, you can use `Qlib` in `Online` mode.
 The `Online` mode is designed to solve the following problems: